March 18 - 18, 2009

 Before It's Too Late — How Can Law Schools Teach and Inculcate the Tradition of Civility

-Pacific McGeorge Center for Advocacy and Dispute Resolution, Pacific McGeorge Capital Center for Public Law & Policy, Cal-ABOTA, and the Sacramento Valley Chapter of ABOTA presented the 2009 Lou Ashe Symposium, entitled "Before It's Too Late — How Can Law Schools Teach and Inculcate the Tradition of Civility."
+McGeorge Center for Advocacy and Dispute Resolution, McGeorge Capital Center for Law & Policy, Cal-ABOTA, and the Sacramento Valley Chapter of ABOTA presented the 2009 Lou Ashe Symposium, entitled "Before It's Too Late — How Can Law Schools Teach and Inculcate the Tradition of Civility."

-Thomas J. Leach, Professor of Law & Director, Trial Advocacy, Pacific McGeorge
+Thomas J. Leach, Professor of Law & Director, Trial Advocacy, McGeorge

 John M. Gerrard, Justice, Supreme Court of Nebraska